perk11/large-model-proxy/README.md

 **GET /status**: Returns a JSON object with comprehensive proxy and service information.

 Response fields:
-- `all_services`: A list of all services managed by the proxy.
+- `services`: A list of all services managed by the proxy.
 - `resources`: A map of all resources managed by the proxy and their usage.

 Each service in the `services` array includes the following fields: